1999 National League Championship Series: Aftermath

 Mets catcher Mike Piazza's struggles in the series were a major factor in the Braves victory.
 Piazza batted a mere .167, going 4-for-24 with one extra-base hit.
 The Braves took advantage of Piazza's limited defensive abilities, running relentlessly on the star backstop and stealing 14 bases in 18 attempts.
 By contrast, the Braves were led by backup catcher, Eddie Pérez, who was filling in for injured starting catcher, Javy López.
 Perez went 10-for-20 with 2 doubles, 2 homeruns, and 5 RBI.
 Each of Perez's homeruns was a game-winning hit.
 Perez also played a significant role in the crazy Game 6 win.
 He chased Al Leiter with a two-run single that capped Atlanta's five-run first inning.
-After the Mets took an 8-7 lead in the top of the eighth, Perez singled in the bottom half and was replaced by pinch-runner Otis Nixon.
+After the Mets took an 8–7 lead in the top of the eighth, Perez singled in the bottom half and was replaced by pinch-runner Otis Nixon.
 Nixon scored on Brian Hunter's game-tying single.
 For his outstanding performance, Perez would be named the NLCS MVP.

 Moments after Game 6 went final, NBC color commentator Joe Morgan said, "We've finally reached the closing night on the best Mets show since [their championship season of] 1986."

 The Braves advanced to the World Series appearing in their fifth World Series of the 1990s.
-Physically and emotionally spent following this series, they didn't put up much of a fight as they were swept by the other New York City team, the Yankees.
+Physically and emotionally spent following this series, they did not put up much of a fight as they were swept by the other New York City team, the Yankees.
 The normally potent Braves offense batted just .200 against Yankee pitching.

-This series would prove to be a harbinger of many events that would shape the 2000 baseball season.
+This series proved to be a harbinger of many events that would shape the 2000 baseball season.
 Rocker would go on to make several controversial remarks in a Sports Illustrated article.
 Jones would be heckled mercilessly by Mets fans, something that would continue until his retirement.
-Jones would earn the label of "Met killer" - 49 of Jones' 468 career dingers, third-most by a switch-hitter in baseball history — came at the expense of the Mets.
-The Braves would again win the NL East and relegate the Mets to the Wild Card in 2000.
+Jones earned the label of "Met killer" - 49 of Jones' 468 career dingers, third-most by a switch-hitter in baseball history — came at the expense of the Mets.
+The Braves again won the NL East and relegated the Mets to the Wild Card in 2000.
 The Mets, however, ended up in the World Series, in which they fell to the Yankees.
-With the Braves being swept by the St. Louis Cardinals in the NLDS, it made the Mets' path to the World Series much easier.
+With the Braves being swept by the St. Louis Cardinals in the NLDS, it shaped a perception that the Mets would have an easier path to the World Series.

+In 2011, Fangraphs, via a mathematical formula, called the 1999 NLCS the best postseason series of all-time.

 The Atlanta Braves' dominance continued as they went on to capture an MLB record, 14 consecutive division titles.
-Chipper Jones, Greg Maddux, Tom Glavine, John Smoltz, and manager Bobby Cox would all be inducted into the Hall of Fame, as would Mets' catcher, Mike Piazza and outfielder, Rickey Henderson.
+Chipper Jones, Greg Maddux, Tom Glavine, John Smoltz, and manager Bobby Cox were all inducted into the Hall of Fame, as would Mets' catcher, Mike Piazza and outfielder, Rickey Henderson.